vrasko/BooksApi/README.md

 1. Start debugging Unit Test
 2. While on the first line of your test code or before calling your local web api project
 3. Right click on your web api project and Debug > Start new instance

+Testing of e-mail client and e-mail sending was done via MailTrap sandbox. smtp client configuration is in appsettings.json.